Jude Bellingham: 2021–2023: Bundesliga Player of the Season and league runner-up

-Bellingham was runner-up to Pedri of Barcelona in the 2021 Kopa Trophy, awarded to the best under-21 male player as voted by previous winners of the Ballon d'Or.
-On 4 December, Bellingham played in Der Klassiker against Bayern Munich.
+On 4 December 2021, Bellingham played in Der Klassiker against Bayern Munich.
 He made the assists for both Dortmund goals, but Bayern won the match 3–2 via a 77th-minute penalty awarded after lengthy VAR involvement.
 Earlier in the fixture, two Dortmund penalty appeals were turned down by referee Felix Zwayer, who refused to review either.
 Interviewed live by Viaplay immediately after the match, Bellingham was critical of Zwayer's decisions, and made reference to his part in the 2005 German football match-fixing scandal, saying: "You give a referee, that has match fixed before, the biggest game in Germany.
 What do you expect?"
-The DFB wrote to Bellingham asking for his comments as a matter of urgency.
-He was later fined €40,000 by the German Football Association.
+The German Football Association (DFB) wrote to Bellingham asking for his comments as a matter of urgency, and he was fined €40,000.